 Training employees to work safely around electrical hazards is a critical requirement for maintaining worker safety.
 Electricity is a serious workplace hazard that can result in serious injuries and even fatalities if your workers are not properly trained.

 According to the Census of Fatal Occupational Injuries, exposure to electricity was the cause of 154 work-related fatalities in 2016.
 Due to the dangers of electricity, OSHA requires organizations to safely train workers to protect them from electrocution, shocks, arc flash, explosions, and fires.

 As outlined in OSHA’s electrical safety standards, affected workplaces must offer comprehensive safety training on the best work practices when around electrical hazards.

-Because of the potential for electrical accidents, OSHA states that only “qualified” workers can perform maintenance and repairs of electrical equipment.
+Because of the potential for workplace accidents and injuries, OSHA states that only “qualified” workers can perform maintenance and repairs of electrical equipment.
 These qualified workers must be fully trained to identify exposed live electrical parts and their voltage, and know exactly what procedures to follow when they work on exposed live parts or are close enough to be at risk.

 Workers that are “non-qualified” to perform maintenance on electrical equipment also must be trained in electrical safety if they could be exposed to electrical hazards while on the job.
 At a minimum, employees need to be trained in the skills and techniques necessary to recognize exposed live parts, determine the voltage of such parts, and the corresponding clearance distances.

 The National Fire Protection Association (NFPA) developed the NFPA 70E Standard for Electrical Safety in the Workplace originally at the request of OSHA.
 As such, following the NFPA 70E standard will assist you in complying with OSHA's 1910 Subpart S and 1926 Subpart K electrical safety standards.